iamhll/hardware_programming_languages_and_its_practices/source/pj_example_c_model/document/description/rst_xkmsc/source/C04_aboutScript/index.rst

       |  In WSL environment, change directory to *script/run/runListUpdate*,
       |  then you can

-   *  complete the above functions with
+   *  try the above functions with

       ::